Marcinkonys Eldership

 Marcinkonys Eldership (Marcinkonių seniūnija) is a Lithuanian eldership, located in the south western part of Varėna District Municipality.

 Geography

-Marcinkonys Eldership is mostly covered by the Dainava Forest and it is one of the most sparsely populated and largest Lithuanian elderships.
+Marcinkonys Eldership is mostly covered by the Dainava Forest and it is the second most sparsely populated and largest eldership in Lithuania (by area comparable to Kazlų Rūda Municipality).
 It is in the Dainava Plain, undulated with massifs of continental dunes.
 The Čepkeliai Marsh is located at its southern part.
 Most of the eldership is inside the Dzūkija National Park.